PallHaraldsson/pyjulia/docs/source/index.rst

 |github-action|

+> [!CAUTION]
+> Ongoing development of the Python/Julia interface has transitioned to [PythonCall.jl/juliacall](https://github.com/JuliaPy/PythonCall.jl), please consider using that package instead.

 Experimenting with developing a better interface to `Julia language <https://julialang.org/>`_ that works with `Python <https://www.python.org/>`_ 3 and Julia v1.0+.